AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 **SDR Plotting Library**
 **Purpose**

 The primary purpose of SdrDrawerLib is to visualize activity data in a graphical format, allowing users to analyze patterns and trends in the data.
-It offers methods to plot activity both vertically and horizontally, providing flexibility in data representation.Namespaces and Classes:
+It offers methods to plot activity both vertically and horizontally, providing flexibility in data representation.

+**Dependencies**

+OxyPlot Nuget Package : A .NET library for creating plots and charts.

 Namespaces:

 OxyPlot.Axes, OxyPlot.Series, and OxyPlot: These namespaces belong to the OxyPlot library, which is used for creating plots and charts.

 System, System.Collections.Generic, System.IO: Standard .NET namespaces.

 NeocortexApi.SdrDrawerLib.Models: Namespace for the SdrDrawer class.

-**Dependencies**

-OxyPlot Nuget Package : A .NET library for creating plots and charts.

 **Installation**